Discover Halifax is closely monitoring the novel coronavirus (COVID-19) and continues to update this page regularly.

 Travel outside of Atlantic Canada

-Canadians who choose to travel should check the latest health notices to understand the risk associated with your destination.
+Canadians are advised to avoid all non-essential travel outside Canada.
+Those who choose to travel should check the latest health notices to understand the risk associated with a destination.

 » Check the Pandemic COVID-19 travel health notice.

-» Check Travel Advice and Advisories for more information.
+» Check Travel Advice and Advisories for more details, including information about mandatory testing upon your return to Canada.

 The most up-to-date travel information can be found directly via the following links: